HanetakaChou/PatriotEngine/docs/parallel-rendering-overview.md

 We can comprehend from the fact that the "APP/CULL stage" competes for the CPU resources with the "DRAW stage".
 The pipeline parallel pattern is hostile to the "DRAW stage" which demands CPU resources for DRAW-CALL issuing, state binding and other operations.

-In addition, in my view, it's horrible to mix the logic-module and the updating operations (skeleton animating, particle animating, et cetera) in the rendering-module in the "APP stage" since the frequency of the operations varies significantly between the two modules.
+In addition, in my view, it's horrible for the "APP stage" to mix the logic-module and the updating operations (skeleton animating, particle animating, et cetera) in the rendering-module since the frequency of the operations varies significantly between the two modules.
 The frequency of the updating operations in the rendering-module is 60 FPS while the frequency of the logic-module is much lower.

 ## Reference